Selective spin transport through a quantum heterostructure: Transfer matrix method: Description of the model and theoretical formalism

-flip parameter at site $n$. $\sigma$ is the Pauli spin operator having components $(\sigma_x,\sigma_y,\sigma_z)$.
-Spin flip scattering is dependent on the magnetic moment orientation of the atoms in MQD device with respect to the Z axis.
-The term $t_{n,n+1}$ is the nearest-neighbor hopping integral, $c{^\dag}_{n\sigma}(c_{n\sigma})$ is the creation(annihilation) operator for an electron on site $n$ with spin $\sigma$.
+The term $\bf{\epsilon_n}$ of Eq.~\ref{equation52} describes the on-site energy.
+The term $\vec{\bf{h}_n}.\vec{\bf{\sigma}}$ describes the interaction of electrons with the magnetic atoms in MQD device.
+This term allows the spin flips at the magnetic sites. $h_n$ is the amplitude of the spin flip parameter at site $n$. $\bf{\sigma}$ is the Pauli spin operator having components $\bf{(\sigma_x,\sigma_y,\sigma_z)}$.
+Spin flip scattering is dependent on the magnetic moment orientation of the atoms in MQD device with respect to the $Z$-axis.
+The term $t_{n,n+1}$ is the nearest-neighbor hopping integral, $c_{n\sigma}^{\dagger}(c_{n\sigma})$ is the creation(annihilation) operator for an electron on site $n$ with spin $\sigma$.
 The Hamiltonian of the left(right) lead is defined as,

 where $t_{L(R)}$ refers to the hopping integral between the sites of the left(right) lead.
 Finally, the Hamiltonian that corresponds to the coupling of the MQD device to the leads can be expressed in the form,